Psychometric testing of malingering

 3. Test results based on percentile ranks/standard scores/deviations

 Results of tests reported in standard scores are easily expressed as percentile ranks.
-Thus, some assessors report as follows: ‘On the Response Inconsistency Scale, Mr X’s symptoms were more extreme than 95% of all test takers.’
+Thus, some assessors report as follows: ‘On the Response Inconsistency Scale, Mr X’s symptoms were more extreme than 95% of all test-takers.’

 Comment: The diagnostic accuracy of a test can be expressed in terms of specificity and sensitivity.
-Specificity is a measure of how accurate a test is against false positives (that is, the proportion of those who do not have a disease/condition that will have a negative result) while sensitivity is essentially how good a test is at finding something (that is, a disease/condition) if it's there.
+Specificity is a measure of how accurate a test is against false positives (that is, the proportion of those who do not have a disease/condition who will have a negative result) while sensitivity is essentially how good a test is at finding something (that is, a disease/condition) if it's there.
 Diagnostic accuracy (that is, sensitivity and specificity) is only one part of the equation that describes the efficacy of a diagnostic instrument.
 The other part is predictive power, which depends on both diagnostic accuracy and the prior probability (that is, prevalence, or base rate) of the disease/condition being tested for.

-With a base rate of over-reporting of about 4% in Australia virtually none of the commonly employed SVTs has a predictive power greater than 50%: it usually hovers around 30%.
+With a base rate of over-reporting of about 4% in Australia, virtually none of the commonly employed SVTs has a predictive power greater than 50%: it usually hovers around 30%.
 And so these SVTs, in the majority of cases, misclassify honest responders as over-reporters or malingerers.

 PSYCHOPATHOLOGY AND OVER-REPORTING ARE NOT MUTUALLY EXCLUSIVE

-Finding over-reporting or even a diagnosis of malingering is not evidence that the test taker is free of dysfunction.
+Finding over-reporting or even a diagnosis of malingering is not evidence that the test-taker is free of dysfunction.
 Individuals with genuine disorders may over-report their symptoms or fabricate others for a variety of reasons.
 Thus, positive findings on SVTs over-reporting indicators do not, per se, rule out the possibility that the client is psychologically disordered.

 Using statistics for support rather than to explain results in psychological assessments based on SVTs overestimates malingering very significantly indeed.